 Only a fifth of participants (20.1%) of participants selected the most recent disastrous royal coupling as the worst.
 With hindsight, we have been able to see that the rosy, storybook romance we readily believed in 1981 was never true.
 Charles Prince of Wales and Lady Diana Spencer were mismatched from the beginning.
 Insecure and introspective, pining for a lost love, mourning for his assassinated great-uncle and desperate to do the right thing, the sporty and intellectual 32-year-old Charles was ill-prepared for life with his much younger bride.
 Diana was barely 19 when they began seeing each other and they had only been with each other, usually not alone, on about a dozen occasions before he proposed.

 Shy and loving, Diana was scarred by her parents' brutal divorce and clearly imagined that Charles was her Prince Charming despite very, very few interests in common.
 As Diana's need for affection and attention overwhelmed the ill-equipped Charles, he sought comfort from that lost love, Camilla Parker-Bowles.
-Diana, in turn, found her comfort with a series of willing (and sometimes) men.
+Diana, in turn, found her comfort with a series of willing (and sometimes married) men.
 No doubt fueled by the public's complete adoration for Diana versus the man who had previously been their focus, the couple's anger and resentment for each other spilled out into painful public interviews and secretly sourced biographies designed to tell each one's "true story" while damaging the other.
 Finally, as the War of the Waleses began to cause potentially serious harm to the Monarchy, The Queen herself requested their divorce.
 Once it had been completed, Diana seemed set on a new life of her own direction while it was unclear how long it would take for Charles's reputation to recover.
 Her tragic death after weeks of pursuit by the paparazzi pushed that clock back even further.

 The ghost of Diana hung over Charles for many years as he finished raising their two young sons alone and finally married that previously lost love, Camilla Parker-Bowles.
 It remains today as their sons and daughters-in-law are subjected to speculation about what Diana would have or wouldn't have wanted and as Charles's second wife uses his secondary title as Duchess of Cornwall instead of Princess of Wales, a title that will remain closely associated with Diana in the public's mind until it is assumed by their eldest son's wife some day.